 Clearly, x is very informative, and the optimal classifier would identify an interval of x in which all red squares fall.
-If the other feature values are kept in \mathbf{x} , they become irrelevant.
+If the other feature values are kept in $\mathbf{x}$ , they become irrelevant.

-We could even make the set linearly separable if we knew the radius r of the middle of the ring and the ring's half-width Δr : Just replace \mathbf{x} by the single feature and then all points for which $x < \Delta r$ are in the ring, and are labeled 's'.
+We could even make the set linearly separable if we knew the radius r of the middle of the ring and the ring's half-width $\Delta r$ : Just replace x by the single feature and then all points for which $x < \Delta r$ are in the ring, and are labeled 's'.
+All the other points are labeled 'c'.